Update: The original Moto Z Play officially takes the back seat to the newer Moto Z2 Play in a few ways.

 - 5.5-inch display at a lower 1080p resolution

 - But this adds several hours to the battery life

 Moto Z Play has a 5.5-inch Super AMOLED display, the same size and technology as the Moto Z and Z Force, but it brings the resolution and pixel count down.

-It's a 1080p Full HD screen with 403 pixel per inch instead of a 2K resolution (also known as Quad HD).
+It's a 1080p Full HD screen with 403 pixel per inch instead of a 2K resolution.
 It doesn't look as stunning close up, but it's still beautiful and bright enough that you won't complain.

 Even with the resolution change, the Moto Z Play display keeps Motorola's Active Display intact.
 Wave your hand over the phone and it senses your presence with limited information – the time, date and notification icons – all of which requires barely any power.